 Power bank – While you’ll want to live in the moment when you’re exploring Porto, you’ll still need your phone to map your way around the city or to take photos.
 You don’t want it running out of battery half way through the day!

-Camera – If you want to capture the best Lisbon memories, make sure to bring a good camera along with you!
+Camera – If you want to capture the best Porto memories, make sure to bring a good camera along with you!

 Final thoughts on this Porto 1-day itinerary

 There you have it, the ultimate Porto itinerary!
 If you’re looking to spend one day in Porto, this Porto 1-day itinerary and walking route will take you to all the highlights of the city.

 With its beautiful churches with azulejos façades, the gorgeous viewpoints and picturesque streets, Porto is a must-see on any Portugal itinerary.
 The city itself has plenty to offer, as well being great for day trips.